robertdstein/uvotredux/README.md

 or `swift_data_sn2023uqf.tar`.

 Finally, you should decompress your files.
 On mac/linux this is easy.
+You will get a directory with the same name as the tar/zip file.

+## Setting up Extraction Regions
-The unpacked data directory is the where you can run the iterative data reduction, it’ll look like:
+Whether you downloaded recent or old data, the parent data directory is where you can run the iterative data reduction.
+It’ll look like:

 `swift_data_sn2023uqf/`
 - 00016282001